 Beautiful Feet Books began in 1984 as the solution to a homeschool mom's real problem of wanting to teach her children history without using a dry and lifeless textbook.
 Founder Rea Berg was initially inspired in this pursuit by Susan Schaeffer Macaulay’s For the Children's Sake.
 In applying Macaulay's philosophy along with the writings of Charlotte Mason, she created a living books approach to the subject of history.

-Today, Beautiful Feet Books publishes and provides guides, books, and other products to home educators worldwide seeking to create an environment where learning is loved.
-This literature-rich approach introduces history to students in a way that is fascinating, relatable, and fun.
+Today, Beautiful Feet Books publishes and provides teachers guides, curriculum packs, individual books, and other products to homeschool educators worldwide seeking to create an environment where learning is loved.
+Based on the Charlotte Mason philosophy, this literature-rich approach introduces curriculum to students in a way that is fascinating, relatable, and fun.

 Days are filled with reading aloud award-winning books, discussions between parent and child, and activities that reinforce the material and provide many opportunities for further interest-led study.